diannegabriel/HypeHUB/README.md

 # Welcome To HypeHUB!

-This is a bootcamp final project turned passion project.
+This is a LHL bootcamp final project turned passion project.
 Made by Dianne, Gloria, and Michael.
+This app follows a RESTful behaviour.

 ## Tech Stack